react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 Function that returns React element to render as the content of the drawer, for example, navigation items

-The content component receives following props by default:
+The content component receives the following props by default:

 - `state` - The [navigation state](navigation-state.md) of the navigator.
 - `navigation` - The navigation object for the navigator.